Stability of Axion-Dilaton Wormholes: Introduction

-Axion-dilaton wormholes \cite{Giddings:1987cg,Andriolo:2022rxc,Jonas:2023ipa} are finite action Euclidean solutions to the coupled axion-dilaton-gravity theory in four dimensions, which are expected to contribute significantly to the Euclidean path integral if they are stable.
-These solutions can mediate topology change in four dimensions, hence leading to a number of puzzles concerning loss of unitarity \cite{Hawking:1987mz,Lavrelashvili:1987jg,Lavrelashvili:1988jj,Giddings:1988cx}, the value of coupling constants \cite{Coleman:1988cy} and also holography \cite{Rey:1998yx,Maldacena:2004rf,Arkani-Hamed:2007cpn} (see e.g. \cite{Hebecker:2018ofv,Kundu:2021nwp} for useful reviews and \cite{Loges:2023ypl} for an embedding in $10$ dimensions).
 In their original research \cite{Giddings:1987cg} Giddings and Strominger (GS) found two types of solutions: wormholes in axion-gravity and ``stringy'' wormholes in axion-gravity with a massless dilaton field added.
-In particular, it was found that the latter solutions only exist if the dilatonic coupling $\e^{\beta \phi}$ contains a coupling constant $\beta$ smaller then some critical value $\beta_c$, $0 \leq \beta < \beta_c \equiv 2 \sqrt{\frac{2}{3}}$.
+In particular, it was found that the latter solutions only exist if the dilatonic coupling $\e^{\beta \phi}$ contains a coupling constant $\beta$ smaller than some critical value $\beta_c$, $0 \leq \beta < \beta_c \equiv 2 \sqrt{\frac{2}{3}}$.

 The stability analysis of axionic wormholes, i.e.,~the investigation of solutions of axion-gravity theory and its fluctuations, without extra fields, already has some history.
 It was claimed in \cite{Rubakov:1996cn} that the GS wormhole has exactly one negative mode in its lowest (homogeneous) perturbation mode.
 This statement was disproved in \cite{Alonso:2017avz}, where it was shown that with the proper choice of (gauge-invariant) variables there are no dynamical degrees of freedom in the homogeneous perturbation sector of axion-gravity theory and therefore there are no homogeneous negative modes.
 Later it was claimed that axion-gravity wormholes have multiple instabilities in their higher angular harmonics \cite{Hertog:2018kbz} and hence the above--mentioned puzzles are eliminated as these wormholes then cannot be relevant saddle points of the Euclidean path integral.
 But recently this statement was refuted in \cite{Loges:2022nuw} where, working with proper gauge invariant variables and imposing appropriate boundary conditions, it was demonstrated that axion-gravity wormholes are linearly stable.